"adult obesity" - Searches for the times when these two words are next to each other in this exact order.

 "domestic violence" OR "child abuse"

 Includes all the information on "domestic violence" as well as

 all information on "child abuse".
 Use OR to broaden a search.

 these phrases.
 Use AND to narrow a search.

 Includes information which includes the phrase

 "domestic violence" but only if that information does not

 include the phrase "child abuse."Use NOT to narrow a search.

 It is easy to follow reference citations from an article to get older research on the same topic by reviewing the bibliography.
-Some databases also allow you to see which articles have cited an article forward.
-For example you may have found an excellent article in the database Social Services Abstracts from the year 2002, but it may seem dated.
-If other articles since 2002 have referenced the same article in their own papers Social Services Abstracts will include a link to these articles so you can follow the research forward from 2002.
+Some databases also allow you to see which articles have cited an article.
+For example, you may have found an excellent article in the database Social Services Abstracts from the year 2002, but it seems dated.
+If other articles since 2002 have referenced the same article in their own papers, Social Services Abstracts will include a link to these articles so you can follow the research forward from 2002.
 Look for links labeled "Times cited," "Cited by," and similar language.
 Some databases will require that you click through to a specific reference to see the link to citing articles.

 Need some help and tips on performing a literature review?
 Try one of these books.